River Oaks Baptist School

 River Oaks Baptist School is a private, Christian, co-educational day school for students in preschool, lower school and middle school located in Houston, Texas.
 Founded as a mission of a small Baptist church in the heart of Houston, ROBS' Christian identity is a cornerstone of its academic philosophy.
 ROBS melds ambitious academics with robust character and spiritual development.
 The U.S. Department of Education named ROBS a 2019 National Blue Ribbon School.
 It was one of three Houston area schools and the only private school in Texas to receive the award in 2019.
 The school hosts several sports teams with high success in their conferences, as well as an art program.

 The school just opened the new Mosing Middle School Building and Sarofim Leadership Center on an adjacent lot facing Westheimer Road.

-The school's head is Dr. Todd Herauf.
+The school's head is Leanne Reynolds.
 The Head of Preschool is Dr. Dawn Hanson, the Head of Lower School is Tara Currin, and the Head of Middle School is Dr. Connor Cook.
 Their previous longterm headmaster was the late Dr. Nancy Hightower, whose name graces the main building and entrance.